haider ackermann joins berluti as creative director

 The Columbian designer takes over from Alessandro Sartori at the historic menswear maison.

-Haider graduated from the Royal Academy in Antwerp in 1994, and started his own label in 2003 after a stint working for designers like John Galliano, Wim Neels, Bernhard Willhelm and Patrick Van Ommeslaeghe.
-More recently his relaxed but opulent approach to design has earned him fans as diverse as Kanye West and Tilda Swinton.
+Ackermann graduated from the Royal Academy in Antwerp in 1994, and started his own label in 2003 after a stint working for designers like John Galliano, Wim Neels, Bernhard Willhelm and Patrick Van Ommeslaeghe.
+More recently, his relaxed but opulent approach to design has earned him fans as diverse as Kanye West and Tilda Swinton.

-"I am very honored to join Berluti," Haider Ackermann said in a statement, "This house stands for the essence of luxury menswear and embracing this new adventure inspires me."
-"I am very happy to welcome Haider at Berluti," Antoine Arnault, Berluit's CEO added."His talent and creative commitment make him the perfect choice for this position.
+"I am very honored to join Berluti," Ackermann said in a statement, "This house stands for the essence of luxury menswear and embracing this new adventure inspires me."
+"I am very happy to welcome Haider at Berluti," Antoine Arnault, Berluti's CEO added.
+"His talent and creative commitment make him the perfect choice for this position.
 I am sure that his vision will bring a unique opportunity to Berluti."

 Text Felix Petty

 Photography Mark Abrahams